 The plaintiff did not return to work and was ultimately diagnosed with Post Traumatic Stress Disorder (PTSD) and depression.
 She then sued for constructive dismissal and intentional infliction of mental suffering.

-At trial the court found that the plaintiff had been constructively dismissed and awarded her damages equal to 12 months' pay in lieu of notice and an additional $100,000 for bad faith in relation to how the matter was addressed.
+At trial, the court found that the plaintiff had been constructively dismissed and awarded her damages equal to 12 months' pay in lieu of notice.
+The court also awarded an additional $100,000 due to how the employer handled the matter in bad faith.
 Her claim for intentional infliction of mental suffering was dismissed.
 The Court of Appeal agreed with the trial judge's findings.

 The plaintiff bears the onus of establishing that [the employer's] conduct made her continued employment with them intolerable, taking into account accommodation proposals made.
 I am satisfied on a balance of probabilities that an objective reasonable bystander, aware of all the facts, would find that [the plaintiff's] continued employment with [the company] in these circumstances was intolerable....